-Large scale development should demonstrate that the Parish Council, education and healthcare services providers have been actively involved in assessing the infrastructure needs to accompany such development, and a comprehensive package to deliver anticipated community infrastructure needs should be included as part of the development proposals.
+Major development proposals should demonstrate that the Parish Council and relevant stakeholders (including education and healthcare services providers) have been actively involved in assessing the infrastructure needs arising from such development, and include appropriate mitigation where necessary.

-11. TRAFFIC, TRANSPORT, WALKING & CYCLING
+9. TRAFFIC, TRANSPORT, WALKING & CYCLING

-- Reduce problems associated with street parking, especially close to the school and retail outlets. - Explore ways in which traffic movements may be modified to avoid congestion, in particular, along Station Road and sections of High Street. - Identify where opportunities may arise to create safe routes for walkers, cyclists and horse riders.
+- Reduce problems associated with street parking, especially close to the school and retail outlets. - Explore ways in which traffic movements may be modified to avoid congestion and speeding, in particular, along Station Road and sections of High Street. - Identify where opportunities may arise to create safe routes for walkers, cyclists and horse riders.

-11.1 RIGHTS OF WAY, WALKING & CYCLING
+9.1 RIGHTS OF WAY, WALKING & CYCLING